Programming an AVR uC

-Artur Pundsack added support for the extended address byte to sp12 2.1.1, needed for big uCs like the ATmega2561.The programmer software is available under the GNU General Public Licence.
+Artur Pundsack added support for the extended address byte to sp12 2.1.1 and later, needed for big uCs like the ATmega2561.The programmer software is available under the GNU General Public Licence.
 The packages below (self-extracting for Dos/W3x/W9x, gzipped tar for Linux and XP/NT/W2000) contain the source, documentation and an executable.

 Problems with unpacking the XP version?
 Here is the gist of a recent email conversation:

 > > I get a WinZip error when I try to extract files from the > > current (sp12v2_0_7-Win32) distribution for WinXP etc.: > > "error reading header after processing 0 entries". ---snip--- Thanks, Steven.
 It seems to get decompressed from .tgz to a .tar file when I download it, for some reason, and WinZip objects to that. djtar expands the .tar file OK, though, so I've got round the problem.
 It's probably something to do with WinXP SP2, which I've just installed.
 I've not had any problems before.

 For those who (want to) use avr-gcc/binutils to write their AVR programs: You may have the impression that avr-objcopy is only able to provide files in Motorola-S format, but Intel Hex (as used by sp12) is also possible.
 Jason and Carlos told me: